 The following links will help you understand the peer review process and the difference between peer reviewed journals and magazines.

-Use the following databases to find scholarly articles about your topic.
-These databases index journals, newspapers and other material.
-Note: off-campus access to these databases requires that you sign on using your mymsjc user name and password.
-View a short video that illustrates how to search for a journal article in the Ebsco databases here.
+Try the following databases to find scholarly articles about your topic.
+These databases index journals, newspapers and other materials.
+Note: You will need to sign in using your mymsjc username and password if you are off campus.